DIRECTOR, SECRETARY & CEO

 Andrea Pink is a people management specialist.
 She has most recently held senior Human Resources (HR) roles in two significant global humanitarian organisations, World Vision International (WVI) and the International Committee of the Red Cross (CICR) - leading the development of leaders and the growth engagement and performance of staff.
 Her skills and focus are on people and leader development; finding and developing talent and creating talent and succession and career pathways within organisations; as well as change management and organisation development.
 She has also held generalist Human Resources roles across all HR disciplines, in both the not-for-profit and the corporate sectors.
 She holds a BA in Psychology and a Master of Arts in International Relations.
 She works now as an independent consultant providing support to leaders, teams and Human Resources/People and Culture practitioners.

-Federico Marcon is the Deputy Director - Development at Monash University, managing the University’s portfolio with philanthropic organisations supporting large-scale programmatic initiatives in different disciplines (including health, education, and climate change).
-Federico has previously covered senior management positions for large international organisations such as World Vision, Plan International, Australian Red Cross, WaterAid and the Global EverGreening Alliance.
-Prior to moving to Australia, Federico worked for the European Commission and various United Nations agencies, managing multi-country programs on human rights, health, education, justice, economic development and micro-finance in Guyana, Gabon, Timor-Leste, Brazil, Sierra Leone, Rwanda, Bosnia-Herzegovina, Northern Africa and the Middle East.
-Holder of a blog on international policy for the Italian newspaper "Il Fatto Quotidiano", Federico is a lecturer on Innovation, Results-Based Management and Project Cycle Management at Bocconi University (Milan).
+Federico is the Deputy Director, Development of Monash University, the largest University in Australia with campuses in China, India, Indonesia, Italy and Malaysia.
+Federico leads the team that manages the portfolio of domestic and international philanthropic partners supporting the University’s large-scale and mission-oritented programmatic initiatives.
+In Australia, he has previously covered senior management positions for large international organisations such as World Vision, Plan International, Australian Red Cross, WaterAid and the Global EverGreening Alliance.
+Prior to moving to Australia, Federico worked for the European Commission and the United Nations, managing multi-country programs on human rights, education and vocational training, labour market policies, economic development and micro-finance in Guyana, Gabon, Timor-Leste, Brazil, Sierra Leone, Rwanda, Northern Africa and the Middle East.